This post updated:

-NOTE: if you pick an episode in which bob uses the pallet knife, have something available as a substitute.
+NOTE: if you pick an episode in which bob uses the pallet knife (often his technique for mountains), have something available as a substitute.
 Business cards, pieces of heavy cardstock, or even plastic rulers work well in a pinch.

-Brushes will need to be washed during the event, and individual paint cups will become too pigment-saturated to be useful for washing.
-I find it helpful to have two buckets ready: a dirty water bucket painters can dump their dirty water into, and a clean water bucket where they can scoop up fresh water.
+Brushes will need to be washed during the event, and individual paint cups will become too pigment-saturated to be useful.
+The paint-party flows with less pausing of the video if two buckets are at the end of the table: a dirty-water bucket painters can dump their dirty water in, and a clean-water bucket where they can scoop up fresh water.

-Reusable mason jars or single-use solo cups work great for paint water- make them available at each place setting for quickly rinsing brushes or diluting paint.
+Reusable mason jars or single-use solo cups work great for paint water.
+Make a paint cup available at each place setting for quickly rinsing brushes or diluting paint.

-If you want to splurge on these cups designed for use with paint, the investment will pay off in stable, wide bottom cups resistant to tipping over and a little bigger- so they’ll need less water refills.
+If you want to splurge on these cups designed for use with paint, the investment will pay off in stable, wide bottom cups resistant to tipping over.
+They’re also a little bigger- so they’ll need fewer water refills.